arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 `Job`, `DaemonSet` or `StatefulSet`) or by an operator.
 If this is the case, the drain operation will be refused, unless one uses the option `--force=true`.
-Since the ArangoDB operator manages our pods, we do not have to use this option for ArangoDB, you might have to use it for other pods.
+Since the ArangoDB operator manages our pods, we do not have to use this option for ArangoDB, but you might have to use it for other pods.

 If all these checks have been overcome, k8s proceeds as follows: All pods are notified about this event and are put into a `Terminating` state.
 During this time, they have a chance to take action, or indeed the operator managing them has.
-In particular, although the pods get termination notices, they can keep running until the operator has removed all "finalizers".
+In particular, although the pods get termination notices, they can keep running until the operator has removed all _finalizers_.
 This gives the operator a chance to sort out things, for example in our case to move data away from the pod.

 However, there is a limit to this tolerance by k8s, and that is the